 I'm like Donald J. Trump.

-People attack him and they say, Oh, he's so ungracious.
+People attack him and they say, oh, he's so ungracious.

 Why is he hitting back?

-Why is he an ax ac act presidential?
+Why is he not act presidential?

-Do you know What has been said about him over the course of the last year and a half?
+Do you know what has been said about him over the course of the last year and a half?

 Do you know what they accused us of doing?

-I've got big broad shoulders.
+I've got big, broad shoulders.

 I think everybody knows I'm tough.